-- Within 28 days from the start date of the licence, a detailed noise management plan shall be submitted to and agreed by the Community Safety and Neighbourhood Nuisance Team at the Borough Council of King's Lynn and West Norfolk and shall be implemented as approved thereafter. - The licensee shall take appropriate steps to ensure that the customers entering and leaving the premises, and any customers queuing prior to admission, do so in a quiet and orderly manner. - All external windows and doors must be closed, with the exception of normal access and egress. - Patrons shall not be permitted to consume drinks in the rear garden after 22.30 between Sunday and Thursday.
-From 22.30 until close, customers shall only be permitted to access the restricted area of the garden in order to smoke.
-The designated restricted area is hatched red as part of this paperwork.
+- Within 28 days from the start date of the licence, a detailed noise management plan shall be submitted to and agreed by the Community Safety and Neighbourhood Nuisance Team at the Borough Council of King's Lynn and West Norfolk and shall be implemented as approved thereafter.
+This should include details of general management controls to monitor and control noise in and around the premises at all times. - The licensee shall take appropriate steps to ensure that the customers entering and leaving the premises do so in a quiet and orderly manner. - No deliveries or refuse collections relating to the sale of alcohol shall be made to the premises before 8.00 hours or after 19.00 hours Monday to Saturday and at no time on Sundays and public and bank holidays.